Malcolm Lacey was formerly Head of Social Work at Coventry

 Anne Owers is HM Chief Inspector of Prisons

 isa retired United Reformed Church minister.
-His interest in the
+His interest

 The Reverend Canon Luke Lungile Pato works for the South